-If there is no Chairperson of the Board, or such Chairperson of the Board is the Chief Executive Officer of the Company or otherwise is a nonindependent director, then the Board shall appoint a lead independent director (the "Lead Independent Director").
+If there is no Chairperson of the Board, or such Chairperson of the Board is the Chief Executive Officer of the Company or otherwise is a non-independent director, then the Board shall appoint a lead independent director (the "Lead Independent Director").
 The Lead Independent Director, if appointed, shall be elected by vote of a majority of the independent directors.
-The independent director selected to serve as Lead Independent Director shall serve in such role until he or she ceases to be an independent director, resigns from the position or a successor is selected by a majority of the independent directors.
+The independent director, resigns from the position or a successor is selected by a majority of the independent directors.
 Since July 2015, Nicole Vitullo has served as our Lead Independent Director.
 As the Lead Independent Director, Ms. Vitullo is responsible for coordinating the activities of the independent directors.
 Among other things, the Lead Independent Director has the following specific responsibilities: